The Greek Apocalypse of Mary, Greek, before 9th C.

 - Salter, H.E., ed.
-Visio monachi de Eynsham.
-Eynsham Cartulary.
+The Cartulary of the Abbey of Eynsham.
 2 vols.
 Oxford Historical Society Publications 49, 51.
 Oxford: Oxford Historical Society, 1908, 2:257371.
-Critical edition of the Latin text based on Digby Ms. 34.
+Critical edition of the Latin text of the Visio monachi de Eynsham based on Digby Ms. 34.
 Introduction includes discussion of mss and a discussion of evidence for associating this work with Oxford, examining carefully first the identification of the visionary with St. Edmund, and eventually rejecting this identification and linking the vision to an unidentified monk who was a native of Oxford.

 - Ward, 2(1893): 493506.
 Descriptions of Latin mss: Cotton Cleopatra C. xi, Cotton Caligula A. viii, Harley 3776.

 - Carozzi, Claude.
 Le Voyage de l’âme dans l’au-delà d’après la littérature latine, Ve-XIIIe siècle Le Voyage de l’âme dans l’au-delà d’après la littérature latine, Ve-XIIIe siècle (Rome: École Française de Rome, 1994), 508–12–97, 563–67, 619–23.